 Use examples from other jobs and experiences to highlight your skills for a particular job.

-Explain how their job matches up with your skills, education, and experiment.
+Explain how their job matches up with your skills, education and experience.